askmeegs/build-a-platform-with-krm/2-how-krm-works/README.md

 git clone "https://github.com/${GITHUB_USERNAME}/cymbalbank-app-config"
 ```

 1. **View the Continous Deployment pipeline.** This pipeline will run in Google Cloud Build, and it deploys the CymbalBank application manifests, formatted as KRM, to the production cluster created during setup.
+The `-k` flag passed to kubectl apply means that kubectl is invoking the kustomize tool to "hydrate" KRM manifests for production - we'll learn more about this in the next demo.
+For now, the key points are that this Cloud Build pipeline is taking KRM and applying it to a Kubernetes cluster in order to deploy the CymbalBank app.

 ```
 cat cloudbuild-cd-prod.yaml